Private, Religious, and Home Schools

-For students presently attending a private school, parents can request an evaluation by contacting the Instructional Officer for Speech/Language and PPCD in the Katy ISD Special Education Office to complete a Request for Evaluation.
-Once completed, the request for special education evaluation is forwarded to the home campus Diagnostic Specialist or Speech/Language Pathologist so that the parent can be contacted to start the evaluation process.
+For students presently attending a private school, parents can request an evaluation by contacting the Instructional Officer for Speech-Language Therapy Services in the Katy ISD Special Education Office to complete a Request for Evaluation.
+Once completed, the request for special education evaluation is forwarded to the home campus Diagnostic Specialist or Speech-Language Pathologist so that the parent can be contacted to start the evaluation process.

-The evaluation will be completed within 45 days of initial parent consent.
+The evaluation will be completed within 45 school days of initial parent consent.

-The ARD/IEP meeting will be held within 30 days of competition of the evaluation.
+The ARD/IEP meeting will be held within 30 calendar days of competition of the evaluation.

 For information on Referral and Evaluation for special education services for students parentally enrolled in private schools, refer to Pre-Referral or Referral guidelines.